Feature Matrix

 | GDPR Compliance | ||

 Data as of February 2026.
-Pricing and features based on publicly available information from Clueso and GitBook documentation.
+Features are based on publicly available information and vendor documentation.
+GitBook pricing reflects the 2024–2025 restructure to site-based billing.

 Strengths & Weaknesses